clach04/jenc-py/README.md

 # jenc-py

-  * Working - jenc/Markor decrypt tool
+  * Working - jenc/Markor decrypt/encrypt library
+      * API Work-In-Progress, needs a buffer API
-  * Not yet working - jenc/Markor encrypt tool
+  * Not yet working - tool

 The aim is to have a pure python (with crypto dependencies) [jenc](https://github.com/opensource21/jpencconverter) (as used by [Markor](https://github.com/gsantner/markor)) decrypt/encrypt library.